bernhardAxonIvy/doc/source/engine-guide/installation/index.rst

   * ``192.168.1.19``

-  Remark: Access via ``localhost``, ``127.0.0.1`` and ``::1`` is always possible and needs not to be provided in the licence..
+  Remark: Access via ``localhost``, ``127.0.0.1`` and ``::1`` is always possible and needs not to be provided in the licence.

 To install a licence file use the :ref:`engine-cockpit` or follow the steps below: